Best Air Quality Monitors (2026): Four Research-Based Picks

 The full sensor matrix matters.
 Here's what each model has:

-If you want radon, the View Plus is the only good option in this list.
-If you want formaldehyde (relevant for new furniture), the Temtop M2000C is the only one that covers it.
+If you want radon, the View Plus is the only option in this list.
+If you want local CSV data export without relying on an app, the Temtop M2000C 2nd Generation is the relevant pick.
+None of these recommendations should be bought specifically for formaldehyde measurement.

 3) Smart-home and HVAC integration